dialog-semiconductor/BLE_SDK6_examples/LPCCSE_160_Reset_Indication/Readme.md

 1. Open the project via Keil µVision 5

-2. Build the project and load it onto target.
+2. Build the project and load it to target.
 The project can be run either from ``System-RAM`` or ``SPI Flash``.
     > __Note:__
-    In case of SPI Flash, the **Flash Programmer** from SmartSnippets Toolbox shoudl be used.
+    In case of SPI Flash, the [Flash Programmer](http://lpccs-docs.dialog-semiconductor.com/UM-B-083/tools/SPIFlashProgrammer.html) from SmartSnippets Toolbox should be used.
 Refer to the [user manual](http://lpccs-docs.dialog-semiconductor.com/UM-B-083/index.html) to get familiar with the SmartSnippets Toolbox.

-3. Set up a serial terminal sesion by selecting the proper virtual COM port and set the port configuration as shown below:
+3. Set up a serial terminal session by selecting the proper virtual COM port and set the port configuration as shown below:
       - Baudrate: 115200
       - Data: 8 bits
       - Stop: 1 bit